NicknEma/NicknEma.github.io/content/posts/the-infinity-of-lines-and-numbers/index.md

 {{<figure-dynamic dark-src="segment_dm.png" light-src="segment_lm.png" alt="A segment." position="center">}}

-"A segment has ininitely many points too."
+"A segment has infinitely many points too."

 Huh?
 A segment, infinitely many points?
 It has a start and an end, and in no direction keeps on going forever.
 I can _draw_ a whole segment, without putting dashes at the endpoints.
 How can this have anything to do with infinity?